An introduction to SimWorks

 - Every entity has a name which can be changed by editing the text box next to the entry

 - Right clicking on any entity opens a menu that lets the user delete, cut or duplicate the selected entry in the Simulation manager.
 Multiple entries can be selected by pressing the Ctrl button on the keyboard.
 We suggest to experiment with the duplicate/cut/paste functionality in the Simulation manager window.

 - The Simulation manager window will show a new empty simulation, with all the phases currently to 0% indicating that the new simulation does not have any simulation setup, mesh or run phases completed

 - The Simulation editor window will be automatically populated with default values for a typical simulation.
-These are arranged in 4 tabs: Setup, Regions, Mesh and Output.
+These are arranged in the following tabs: Setup, Regions, Mesh, Output and Notes.
 Please to explore all the tabs to see the parameters required for a simulation.
 The content will be discussed in more detail in the remainder of this guide.
 There is also an additional tab, called Notes, where it is possible to write and store notes and comments related to the simulation.

 Loading a geometry